 The sections below contain details about the scholarships available to College of Education undergraduate and graduate students.

 The following is a tentative list of all scholarships available from the College of Education.
-They are broken down into three Areas.
+They are broken down into three areas.
 Please click on the area in which you are interested

-- Graduate Students Only
+- Graduate Students Only Jump to content

-- Undergraduate Students Only
+- Undergraduate Students Only Jump to content

-- Both Graduate and Undergraduate Students
+- Both Graduate and Undergraduate Students Jump to content

 Graduate Students Only

 Douvanis (Dr. Gus) Memorial Award

 Awarded to graduate student with strong academic standing in the Department of Leadership, Research, and School Improvement.
 Preference given to those demonstrating financial need.

 Linton Deck Leadership Scholarship Fund